Roman Bravo-Young: Wrestling style

-Bravo-Young is known for his fancy footwork, speed and ability to explode from a relaxed and elusive stance into a takedown.
-Defensively, he is known for employing explosive acrobatic flips in order to get out of dangerous situations.
-Bravo-Young trains with former UFC Champion Dominick Cruz from time to time, who displayed one of the most versatile footwork games in mixed martial arts.
+Bravo-Young is known for his fancy footwork, speed, and ability to explode from a relaxed and elusive stance into a takedown.
+Defensively, he is known for employing explosive acrobatic flips to get out of dangerous situations.
+Bravo-Young trains with former UFC champion Dominick Cruz from time to time, who has some of the most versatile footwork in mixed martial arts.